If you think your team could fix bugs and release builds faster, consider using Jira Kanban boards.

 Why use Kanban in Jira?

-Kanban is used to improve your process, it is designed for teams that are more flexible and are comfortable with tracking their own progress.
-It is designed for a team that is systematic and knows the roles of each member.
-When using Kanban in Jira you will be able to utilize the entire Atlassian suite.
-You can keep track of your team’s progress in Jira, keep documents in Confluence, and manage your code repository in Bitbucket.
-Therefore you can easily manage your projects in one ecosystem.
+When using Kanban in Jira, you will be able to utilize the entire Atlassian suite.
+You can track your team’s progress in Jira, keep documents in Confluence, and manage your code repository in Bitbucket.
+When you can easily manage your projects in one ecosystem, you don’t have to worry about building and maintaining integrations between the tools.

 Creating your Kanban Project in Jira